FY 2025 H-1B Cap Season: 4 Key Things HR Teams Should Know

 • Keeping track of important deadlines

-HR managers are still encouraged to prepare in advance for H-1B cap season by identifying employees who need an H-1B, gathering all relevant documentation, preparing LCAs and more.
+HR managers should prepare for H-1B cap season by identifying employees who need an H-1B.
+Employers should also gather all relevant documentation, prepare LCAs and more.

 While there are no significant changes for the FY 2025 H-1B cap season, Envoy will continue to provide updates and additional information on our Resources Center.